CathyCha/BubbleEnrich/README.md

 ##### The example data being used for demo

 For gene set enrichment analysis, we need a ranked list of genes.
 DOSE provides an example dataset geneList which was derived from R package breastCancerMAINZ that contained 200 samples, including 29 samples in grade I, 136 samples in grade II and 35 samples in grade III.
-We computed the ratios of geometric means of grade III samples versus geometric means of grade I samples.
-Logarithm of these ratios (base 2) were stored in geneList dataset.

-The geneList contains three features:

-* numeric vector: fold change or other type of numerical variable

-* named vector: every number was named by the corresponding gene ID

-* sorted vector: number should be sorted in decreasing order

 We can load the sample data into R via: